ulug2002/str_while_loop_homework/README.md

 ## While07

-  A string of numbers is given.
-Find how many even numbers there are and return.
+  A string of number is given.
+Find how many even digits there are and return.

 **Example 1:**